 The enclosed stimulation plant is completely protected from the environment, further improving equipment reliability while reducing potential corrosion.

-Our deepwater stimulation vessel uses the BJ Services JobMaster™ data acquisition in-house software package to acquire, process, record, and display pumping data in real time.
+Our deepwater stimulation vessel uses the JobMaster™ data acquisition in-house software package to acquire, process, record, and display pumping data in real time.
 The software communicates via proprietary and industry-standard protocols.
 On-, off-site remote monitoring with user-customizable views ensures you have critical pumping information during operations.